 As I have grown older myself, have moved out, and spent (unfortunately too) many Christmases on my own, I have looked forward to Christmas TV as my main source of entertainment.
 Older still, and family history is now my main form of entertainment - so the TV stays switched off again.

-The only 'Christmas' movie which I will watch at any time of the year is "A Christmas Carol" - the version with Sir Patrick Stewart as Scrooge.
+any time of the year is "A Christmas Carol" - the version with Sir Patrick Stewart as Scrooge.
 I admit, I first watched it because I am a Star Trek fan - and he played Captain Picard - but I continue to watch it because he is such a splendid actor.
 And he's British!

 No comments: